getzola/zola/docs/content/documentation/templates/overview.md

 in Tera.

 ### markdown
 Converts the given variable to HTML using Markdown.
-Please note that shortcodes evaluated by this filter won't be able to access any context variables.
+Please note that shortcodes evaluated by this filter cannot access the current rendering context. `config` will be available, but accessing `section` or `page` (among others) from a shortcode called within the `markdown` filter will prevent your site from building.
+See [this discussion](https://github.com/getzola/zola/pull/1358).

 By default, the filter will wrap all text in a paragraph.
 To disable this behaviour, you can pass `true` to the inline argument: